collabnix/traefiklabs/docker_traefik/Quick_Start/README.md

+# How to use Traefik
-# create docker-compose with following content:
+## create docker-compose with following content:
 ```
 version: '3'